 The president appoints judges to both the Supreme Court and the Court of Appeals.
 There are also subordinate courts in the country's nine provinces.

-Sri Lanka's total population is approximately 21.5 million.
-Nearly three-quarters, 73.8%, are ethnic Sinhalese.
-Sri Lankan Tamils, whose ancestors came to the island from southern India centuries ago, make up about 12% of the population, while more recent Indian Tamil immigrants, brought in as agricultural labor by the British colonial government, represent 5%.
+Sri Lanka's total population is approximately 20.2 million as of the 2012 census.
+Nearly three-quarters, 74.9%, are ethnic Sinhalese.
+Sri Lankan Tamils, whose ancestors came to the island from southern India centuries ago, make up about 11% of the population, while more recent Indian Tamil immigrants, brought in as agricultural labor by the British colonial government, represent 5%.

 The official language of Sri Lanka is Sinhala.
 Both Sinhala and Tamil are considered national languages; only about 18% of the population speaks Tamil as a mother tongue, however.
 Other minority languages are spoken by about 8% of Sri Lankans.
 In addition, English is a common language of trade, and approximately 10% of the population are conversant in English as a foreign language.